-Liquidity risk is identified as a material risk via the assessment of risk materiality.
+Liquidity risk is identified as a principal risk as noted in section 3.
 Through an analysis of its business lines, operating procedures, EBA guidelines and relevant regulatory requirements, the Company has identified several risk drivers to which the institution is exposed in relation to liquidity risk and funding risk.
 The Company has adopted policies and measures to mitigate these risks.